squeakdesign/Capstone_Ebook/README.md

 Login Page: Allows existing users to log in by entering their email and password.
 Registration Page: Allows new users to register by providing necessary details.

-Technologies Used
+##Technologies Used
 Backend: Java, Spring Boot, MySQL
-Frontend: HTML, CSS, Thymeleaf, Bootstrap, JavaScript
+Frontend: HTML, CSS, Thymeleaf, Bootstrap, JavaScript Project Structure

-Project Structure

-Models:
+##Models
 UserDetails: User information.
 Product: eBook details.
 Category: Categories for organizing eBooks.

-Controllers:
+##Controllers
 HomeController: Handles user interactions and cart management.
 AdminController: Manages product and category CRUD operations.
 UserController: User-specific functionalities.

+##Repositories
-Repositories: Data access layers for interacting with the database.
+Data access layers for interacting with the database.
+##Services

-Services: Business logic and service layers.
+Business logic and service layers.

-Usage
+##Usage
 Admin Functions:
 Access /admin to manage books and categories.
 Add new books and categories using the provided forms.

 User Functions:
 Navigate to / to view available eBooks.
 Click on a book to view details and add it to the cart.
 Access /cart to view and manage items in the cart.
 Proceed to checkout to complete the purchase.

-Contributing
+##Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.